NickdV99/Polimi-MasterThesis-2023/README.md

 ## Research Objectives

-The overarching objective of this master's thesis is to provide a nuanced understanding of the quality of responses produced by Large Language Models, particularly in the face of varying questions.
-Specific objectives include:
+The key objectives of this master's thesis are to:

-- To introduce and define key metrics such as correctness, coherence, relevance, and completeness for assessing the quality of Large Language Models responses.
+- Evaluate the reliability of Large Language Models (LLMs)
-- To explore the impact of prompt engineering on the quality of responses and discern the conditions under which it is effective or counterproductive.
+- Discern the conditions under which prompt engineering strategies prove effective or counterproductive.

+## Methodology Workflow

+Our methodology consists of the following key steps:

+1. **Dataset Selection and Preparation:**
-- To utilize datasets of different types and from various domains in order to have unbiased and universal results.
+    - Begin by selecting diverse datasets relevant to our research objectives.
+We employ datasets of different types (Multiple-Choice Question Answer and Open-Ended Answer) and both domain-specific or multi-domain, to ensure unbiased and universal results.

-## Thesis Structure

-The structure of this thesis unfolds in a logical progression, mirroring the intricacies of our exploration into LLM responses and prompt engineering.
-Following this introduction, the subsequent sections include:

-1. **State of the art:** A comprehensive survey of existing literature, exploring the evolution of LLMs, their applications, and the state of research in evaluating response quality.

-2. **Methodology:** A detailed exposition of our research methodology, outlining the strategies employed in assessing correctness, coherence, relevance, and completeness.
-This section also delves into the datasets used, the rationale behind their selection, and the prompt engineering methods adopted to improve response quality.

-3. **Experiments:** In this section, we describe the experiments conducted to evaluate the impact of prompt engineering on LLM responses.
-We detail the setup, parameters, and conditions of our experiments to provide transparency and repeatability.

-4. **Results analysis:** A presentation and analysis of the intriguing findings gleaned from our comprehensive evaluation, shedding light on the nuances of prompt engineering and its impact on response quality.

-5. **Conclusion:** A succinct summary of our research, encapsulating the key takeaways, contributions, and avenues for future exploration.

-## Usage

-This repository contains the colab notebooks for running experiments, analyzing results, and visualizing data related to prompt engineering and response evaluation in Large Language Models.
+    - Prepare the datasets by ensuring they are formatted appropriately for analysis.

+2. **Definition of Key Metrics:**
+    - We introduce and define key metrics, including correctness, coherence, relevance, and completeness.
+These metrics serve as the foundation for assessing the quality of responses generated by LLMs.

+3. **Question Extraction:**
+    - From each dataset, extract a subset of questions for evaluation.
+Aim for a consistent number, such as 50 questions per dataset.

+4. **Prompt Engineering:**
+    - We investigate various prompt engineering strategies, such as Thought Chaining, Self Correction, Context Injection, and Tagged Source.
+These strategies are systematically applied to specific datasets in an iterative manner.
+Our approach aims to prompt the model to generate responses tailored to the unique characteristics of the questions posed.

+5. **LLM Evaluation:**
+    - Present both the original questions and the engineered variations to the LLM (in this case, GPT-3.5 Turbo).
+    - Collect responses from the LLM for each question.

+6. **Evaluation Criteria:**
+    - For Multiple Choice Question Answering (MCQA) datasets:
+        - Evaluate correctness by comparing the option index provided by the model to the correct option in the ground truth dataset.
+    - For Open-Ended Answer datasets:
+        - Evaluate completeness, coherence, and relevance of the free-text responses generated by the LLM.

+7. **Result Analysis:**
+    - Analyze the responses obtained from the LLM across different prompt engineering strategies.
+    - Assess the effectiveness of each strategy in improving response quality.
+    - Interpret the results to identify trends, patterns, and insights regarding the performance of the LLM.

 ### Experiment Notebooks:

+The colab notebooks for running experiments, analyzing results, and visualizing data related to prompt engineering and response evaluation in Large Language Models.

 - [Evaluation of Correctness Race - high.ipynb](Evaluation%20of%20Correctness%20Race%20-%20high.ipynb)
 - [Evaluation of Correctness Race - middle.ipynb](Evaluation%20of%20Correctness%20Race%20-%20middle.ipynb)